Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{C}{omputational} notebook environments like Jupyter notebooks have become indispensable in data science due to their interactive nature, offering real-time feedback during code execution~\cite{Wang20notebook}.
-This interactivity makes them ideal for tasks such as data visualization, pattern exploration, and data analysis~\cite{Pimentel19notebook, Koenzen20notebook}.
-Notebooks also streamline documentation by combining text, code, execution results, and images into a single, cohesive environment, designed to enhance collaboration and reproducibility~\cite{Pimentel19notebook, Wang20notebook}.
+\IEEEPARstart{J}{upyter} notebooks, such as those used in Kaggle, JupyterLab, and Google Colab, have become indispensable in data science due to their interactive nature~\cite{Wang20notebook}.
+They offer real-time feedback during code execution, making them ideal for tasks such as data visualization, pattern exploration, and data analysis~\cite{Pimentel19notebook, Koenzen20notebook}.
+Notebooks also streamline documentation by combining text, code, execution results, and visualizations into a single, cohesive environment, designed to enhance collaboration and reproducibility~\cite{Pimentel19notebook, Wang20notebook}.

 With the growing availability of data, machine learning (ML) and deep learning (DL) techniques have gained popularity for data modeling and decision-making within the broader field of data science~\cite{jahani2023data, sohail2023genetic}.
-In this context, ML notebooks have been widely adopted for ML prototyping and data analysis~\cite{Grotov22notebook}.
-Hence, ensuring the correctness of ML notebooks becomes essential to prevent software bugs from leaking into the later stages of ML development.
+In this context, Jupyter notebooks, particularly Python-based ones, have been widely adopted for ML prototyping and data analysis~\cite{Grotov22notebook}.
+As confirmed by several industrial collaborators~\cite{swc2024}, Jupyter notebooks often serve as the starting point for developing ML applications before transitioning to production-ready ML pipelines, where much of the Python code used in notebooks is reused in large-scale distributed computing environments.
+This widespread adoption, even in mission-critical applications such as those at NASA Jet Propulsion Lab~\cite{nasahecc2024}, underscores the importance of quality assurance for notebooks.
+Bugs that arise during the notebook stage may persist into later development stages, potentially affecting deployed products.
+Therefore, studying notebook bugs is essential to improve the overall reliability and robustness of ML-driven software.